 - Has Two Mommies: Briefly mentions having two mothers.
 This is later revealed to be literal, as Casey Brinke developed a drug that made Homosexual Reproduction possible.

-- Hero-Worshipper: Momo admires Princess Shazam and nearly gets into an argument with a local restaurant owner over whether Princess Shazam or Wonder Woman was the better superhero.
+- Hero-Worshipper: Yaoyorozu admires Princess Shazam and nearly gets into an argument with a local restaurant owner over whether Princess Shazam or Wonder Woman was the better superhero.

 - Humble Hero: Zigzagged.
 She's generally modest in her words and mannerisms, but her facial expressions after a job well done hint at a good bit of pride in her abilities.